fotahub/fotahub-device-sdk-esp32/docs/getting-started/thingshadow.md

 <p style="margin-left: 2em">Also have a look at the red LED next to the USB port on your board (GPIO #13).
 It should blink with a period of approx. 1 s.</p>

-5. Go back to the [AWS IoT Console](https://console.aws.amazon.com/iot/home) and visit the unnamed classic shadow of your AWS IoT thing (`Manage > Things > {{Your AWS IoT thing}} > Shadows > Classic Shadow`).
-You should see that it has been re-created and yields a shadow state document with an attribute that indicates the currently running firmware version on your board:
+5. Go back to the [AWS IoT Console](https://console.aws.amazon.com/iot/home) and visit the unnamed classic shadow of your AWS IoT thing (`Manage > Things > {{Your AWS IoT thing}} > Device Shadows > Classic Shadow` when using the *New console experience* which can be activated all down in the left side bar).
+Click on the refresh button if no such is displayed.
+You should see that yields a shadow state document with a `currentVersion` attribute that indicates the currently running firmware version on your board:

 ![](thingshadow-2.png "Initial thing shadow state")